ionic-team/stencil-site/docs-md/advanced/distribution/index.md

 ### Getting Started

-The easiest way to build web components with Stencil than can easily be distributed is by using our [stencil-component-starter](https://github.com/ionic-team/stencil-component-starter).
+The easiest way to build and distribute web components with Stencil is by using our [stencil-component-starter](https://github.com/ionic-team/stencil-component-starter).
 This starter includes all of the config and package.json changes that are discussed below by default with instructions in the [readme](https://github.com/ionic-team/stencil-component-starter/blob/master/readme.md).

 ### Distribution Config